 Select the package(s) you want and click Build Order.

 You’ll be taken to a page where you can enter all of the details for your customer’s order including the price and their name and email address.
-When you click Create Order, your customer will receive an email notifying them that the order has been placed and with an invoice to pay.
+When you click Create Order, your customer will receive an email notifying them that the order has been placed and with an invoice to pay (unless the price is 0).
 Once payment is received the data will be released and they will receive a link to download the data.

 The shop settings page is where you control the look and feel of your shop.
 Add your company logo, set the color scheme, and add an email address to receive notifications when leads come through your shop.